 - the activity is carried out by a local government or the State; or

 - the activity is a 'mobile and temporary ERA' and is carried out in more than one local government area.

-The information sheet Environmentally relevant activities devolved to local government (EM2101) provides information about the ERAs devolved to local government.
+The information sheet Environmentally relevant activities devolved to local government (publication number ESR/2015/1662) provides information about the ERAs devolved to local government.